Merle Collins

-Merle Collins (born 29 September 1950 in Aruba) is a distinguished Grenadian poet and short story writer.
+Merle Collins (born 29 September 1950 in Aruba) is a Grenadian poet, novelist and short-story writer.

 Life

 Collins' parents are from Grenada, where they returned from Aruba shortly after her birth.
 Her primary education was in St George's, Grenada.
 She later studied at the University of the West Indies in Mona, Jamaica, earning degrees in English and Spanish in 1972.
 She then taught history and Spanish in Grenada for two years and subsequently in St Lucia.

 In 1980, she graduated from Georgetown University, Washington, DC, with a master's degree in Latin American Studies.
 She graduated from the London School of Economics with a Ph.D. in Government.

 Collins was deeply involved in the Grenadian Revolution and served as a government coordinator for research on Latin America and the Caribbean.
 She left Grenada for England in 1983.

 Academic work

 From 1984 to 1995, Collins taught at the University of North London.
 She is currently a Professor of Comparative Literature and English at the University of Maryland, where she was selected as 2018–2019 Distinguished Scholar Teacher.

 Her critical works include "Themes and Trends in Caribbean Writing Today" in From My Guy to Sci-Fi: Genre and Women's Writing in the Postmodern World (ed.
 Helen Carr, Pandora Press, 1989), and "To be Free is Very Sweet" in Slavery and Abolition (Vol. 15, issue 3, 1994, pp. 96–103).